 🍽️ serving tips

-Serve this dressing with any salad you choose, it works well on nearly every kind of salad, from side dish to main dish!
+Serve this dressing with any salad you choose, it works well on nearly every kind of salad, from a side dish salad for pizza night to a main dish!
 You can also use this dressing as a marinade for the protein you’re using on your salad.
 This creates a flavor echo, which is great for layering flavors!

 ℹ️ troubleshooting tips